 Rice Bran Oil (RBO)

-China and Indonesia as cooking oil.
+Zealand, Japan, India, Korea and China as cooking oil.
 It has been

 shown that RBO is an excellent cooking and salad oil due to its high

 smoke point and for its delicate flavor.
 RBO research shows it may

 Nutritional Qualities of Rice Bran Oil (RBO)